google/WebFundamentals/src/content/en/tools/chrome-user-experience-report/index.md

 ### Metrics {: #metrics }

-Metrics provided by the Chrome User Experience Report are powered by standard web platform APIs exposed by modern browsers and aggregated to origin-resolution.
+Metrics provided by the public Chrome User Experience Report hosted on Google BigQuery are powered by standard web platform APIs exposed by modern browsers and aggregated to origin-resolution.
 Site owners that want more detailed (URL level resolution) analysis and insight into their site performance and can use the same APIs to gather detailed real user measurement (RUM) data for their own origins.

 Note: Currently the Chrome User Experience Report is focused on loading performance.
 With time, we hope to add more metrics and dimensions,